results

 Browse our collection of native pine nuts below or filter and compare products using the plant finder.

-Western North America is home to 20+ native pine species, but only about five reliably produce large, palatable nuts for people.
-We ain to collect them all—Singleleaf Pinyon, Colorado Pinyon, Sugar Pine, and Foothill (Gray) Pine—and we plan to offer Torrey Pine (noted here for reference) when conservation-minded supply allows.
+Western North America is home to more than twenty native pine species, but only about five reliably produce large, palatable nuts for people.
+We aim to collect them all—Singleleaf Pinyon, Colorado Pinyon, Sugar Pine, and Foothill (Gray) Pine—and we plan to offer Torrey Pine in Fall of 2026.
+Together, they represent a pine for nearly every habitat in the West—from high desert to mountain forest to coastal bluff.
 Enjoy the wild flavor and nutrition of the best in the West!

 See the comparison table below to choose the best fit for your site and harvest goals.